siderolabs/talos/website/content/v1.14/reference/cli.md

   -n, --nodes strings                 target the specified nodes
       --run-e2e                       run Kubernetes e2e test
       --server                        run server-side check (default true)
-      --siderov1-keys-dir string      The path to the SideroV1 auth PGP keys directory.
-Defaults to 'SIDEROV1_KEYS_DIR' env variable if set, otherwise '$HOME/.talos/keys'.
-Only valid for Contexts that use SideroV1 auth.
+      --siderov1-keys-dir string      the path to the SideroV1 auth PGP keys directory, defaults to 'SIDEROV1_KEYS_DIR' env variable if set, otherwise '$HOME/.talos/keys'; only valid for Contexts that use SideroV1 auth
-      --talosconfig string            The path to the Talos configuration file.
-Defaults to 'TALOSCONFIG' env variable if set, otherwise '$HOME/.talos/config' and '/var/run/secrets/talos.dev/config' in order.
+      --talosconfig string            the path to the Talos configuration file, defaults to 'TALOSCONFIG' env variable if set, otherwise '$HOME/.talos/config' and '/var/run/secrets/talos.dev/config' in order
       --wait-timeout duration         timeout to wait for the cluster to be ready (default 20m0s) --worker-nodes strings          specify IPs of worker nodes
 ```